30. August 2015 bis 4. September 2015

 Boris Loncar (University of Belgrade, Faculty of Technology and Metallurgy, Belgrade, Serbia)

-Dr Aleksandar Kandic (University of Belgrade, Institute for Nuclear Sciences Vinca, Belgrade, serbia) Mr Bojan Seslak (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia) Dr Ivana Vukanac (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia) Dr Mirjana Djurasevic (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia) Dr Zoran Milosevic (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia)
+Dr. Aleksandar Kandic (University of Belgrade, Institute for Nuclear Sciences Vinca, Belgrade, serbia) Herr Bojan Seslak (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia) Dr. Ivana Vukanac (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia) Dr. Mirjana Djurasevic (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia) Dr. Zoran Milosevic (University of Belgrade, Institute for Nuclear sciences Vinca, Belgrade, Serbia)